nopnop2002/esp-idf-video-snapshot/README.md

 ## Select Snapshot Trigger

-You can choose one of the following as trigger
+You can choose one of the following as trigger.

 - Trigger is the Enter key on the keyboard
 For operation check